How Do I Set Up a Session Policy?

 Only Essentials Defined

 The contrary also holds true.
-For example, if you deny a Jump Client a permission unnecessarily, then even a highly privileged representative will be unable to perform that action.
+For example, if you deny a Jump Item a permission unnecessarily, then even a highly privileged representative is unable to perform that action.

 Lowest Privileges for Global Policy